demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-system-safe-block-list

 ***
 List the system Block/Safe list.
-Choose the wanted list by the type argument.
+Choose the specified list by the type argument.

 #### Base Command